rithvik-doshi/CS611_LegendsOfValor/src/README.md

 2. Armor: used to defend against an attack from a monster.
 3. Potions: used to restore a certain hero statistic.
 4. Spells: consume mana points and are used to attack a monster and reduce a certain monster statistic.
     1. Ice spells reduce the defense of the target
     2. Fire spells reduce the defense of the target
     3. Lightning spells reduce the dodge chance of the target

 Keep in mind that in order to use a weapon or armor, you must equip it at the beginning of a battle.
 Potions and spells are consumable items.
 Potions can only be drunk once, and spells can only be cast three times.
 Make sure that you have enough MP to cast a spell, as it costs a certain amount to be able to cast each time!

 These items can be bought at a market.
 For some items, you may have to be at a certain level to be able to use them, so be careful!

-### 6. Stat Calculations
+## 7. Stat Calculations

-The following are the formulas used to calculate the statistics of a hero or monster:

 Spell damage = `spell_base_damage + (hero dexterity/10000) * spell_base_damage`